• Skip to primary navigation

 Easy Apple Strudel recipe

-Fresh, crisp, and warmly spiced, this Easy Apple Strudel (Apfelstrudel) is fancy enough for the most elaborate menu, yet simple enough for any night of the year.
+Fresh, crisp, and warmly spiced, this Easy Apple Strudel (Apfelstrudel) is elegant enough for the most elaborate menu, yet simple enough for any night of the year.

 Close-up of a whole apple strudel on a long serving plate.